grantlucas/Logger-TXT/README.md

 What do you use it for anyways?!?
 =================================

-Over time the act of loggin will be come habitual.
+Over time the act of logging will be come habitual.
 Over the course of a day you may log any of the following and anything else you deem important.

-- Progress in tasks related to work and/or specific projects
+- Progress of tasks related to work and/or specific projects
   - Extremely handy when it comes to filling in hours with an employer as you can easily look up what projects were worked on, on that tuesday two weeks ago.
-- Progress in personal tasks or projects
+- Progress of personal tasks or projects
-  - Progress logging is the main popular use of this tool
+  - Progress logging is the main use of this tool
 - Purchases made
   - Extremely useful when the credit card bill comes with cryptic names of companies.
--Log important events or anything where the time that it happened is important.
+- Log important events or anything where the time that it happened is important.
   - Had an important conversation with someone?
 Log that you had it so you can also know when it exactly happened.
 - Log anything!